Sexual Dysfunction and Disease

-Poor blood flow to the penis or vagina can impact a person's ability to become aroused and engage in sexual intercourse.
-Some studies suggest that 30 percent to 50 percent of cases of erectile dysfunction (the inability to achieve or maintain an erection suitable for intercourse) are the result of blood vessel disease.
+Poor blood flow to the penis or vagina affects a person's ability to become aroused and have sexual intercourse.
+Some studies suggest that 30 to 50 percent of cases of erectile dysfunction (the inability to get or keep an erection suitable for intercourse) are the result of blood vessel disease.

 How does diabetes affect sexual function?

 In women, diabetes can lead to hardening of the blood vessels of the vaginal wall.
 Decreased blood flow can affect vaginal lubrication, causing the vagina to be too dry for comfortable intercourse.
-This condition also seems to put woman at greater risk for recurring yeast infections.
+This condition also seems to put women at greater risk for recurring yeast infections.

 For people with diabetes, the first step in treating sexual dysfunction is to control their blood glucose levels.
 When the diabetes is well-controlled, there is a decreased risk for many complications, including sex-related problems.